 - not only a program – it is a way of life

 There is no room for big egos or “power trips,” bigotry, prejudice or hatred.
 Everyone belongs at the table, no matter what their issues or where they are on their path.
 There are no predetermined outcomes.
 Each individual works at their own pace toward their own goals.

 There is no “political” agenda.
 (Political discussions need to be saved for the appropriate forum.)

-Follow strict codes of sexual conduct at all times.
+Strict codes of sexual conduct must be followed at all times.
 As a facilitator, do not behave in a manner that might be construed as sexually suggestive, harassing or discriminatory.
-If anyone in your group or at your presentation does these kind of things, let them know that it is not acceptable.
+If anyone in your group or at your presentation does any of these things, let them know it is not acceptable.
 If you are having a hard time with this, discuss it with someone you trust who can give you helpful guidance and support in addressing this issue.

-Do everything you can to ensure a safe, comfortable and respectful atmosphere for participants.
+Do everything you can to ensure a safe, comfortable and respectful atmosphere for all participants.